 “As an integrative nutritionist, my recommendations are always individualized to my clients.
 If you enjoy dairy, have no major health complaints, and feel good consuming it, I see no reason to give it up,” Stewart says.

-On the other hand, if you’re ethically opposed to animal products or if you have symptoms of autoimmune disease, digestive distress, or skin issues, working with a professional to experiment with a dairy-free trial might be worth it.
+On the other hand, if you’re ethically opposed to animal products or you have symptoms of autoimmune disease, digestive distress, or skin issues, working with a professional to experiment with a dairy-free trial might be worth it.

 As long as you’re filling in the gaps, you can rest assured that eliminating dairy doesn’t have to mean compromising your health.
-But if you can’t imagine life without your morning Greek yogurt bowl or the gloriousness of a cheesy pizza, don’t feel compelled to give dairy up just because “everyone” is doing it (they’re not).
+But if you can’t imagine life without your morning Greek yogurt bowl or the gloriousness of a cheesy pizza, don’t feel compelled to give up dairy just because “everyone” is doing it (they’re not).

 Our advice?
 Go with your gut!